-The Company has established a firm-wide initiative to address issues associated with the Year 2000.
+The Company has established a firm-wide initiative to address issues associated with the Year 2000 issue.
 Each of the Company's business areas has taken responsibility for the identification and remediation of Year 2000 issues within its own areas of operations and for addressing all interdependencies.
 A corporate team of internal and external professionals supports the business teams by providing direction and company-wide coordination as needed.
 The Year 2000 project has been designated as the highest priority activity of the Company.
 To ensure that the Company's computer systems are Year 2000 compliant, a team of Information Technology professionals began preparing for the Year 2000 issue in 1995.
 Since then, the Company has reviewed its systems and programs to identify those that contain two-digit year codes and has upgraded its global infrastructure and corporate facilities.
 In addition, the Company is actively working with its major external counterparties and suppliers to assess their compliance and remediation efforts and the Company's exposure to them.

 In addressing the Year 2000 issue, the Company has identified the following phases.
 In the Awareness phase, the Company defined the Year 2000 issue and obtained executive level support and funding.
 In the Inventory phase, the Company collected a comprehensive list of items that may be affected by Year 2000 compliance issues.
 Such items include facilities and related non-information technology systems (embedded technology), computer systems, hardware, and services and products provided by third parties.
 In the Assessment phase, the Company evaluated the items identified in the Inventory phase to determine which will function properly with the change to the new century, and ranked items which will need to be remediated based on their potential impact to the Company.
 The Remediation phase included an analysis of the items that are affected by Year 2000, the identification of problem areas and the repair of non-compliant items.
-The Testing phase included a thorough testing of all proposed repairs, including present and forward date testing which simulates dates in the Year 2000.
+The Testing phase included a thorough testing of all repairs, including present and forward date testing which simulates dates in the Year 2000.
 The Implementation phase consisted of placing all items that were remediated and successfully tested into production.
 Finally, the Integration and External Testing phase includes exercising business critical production systems in a future time environment and testing with external entities.

 The Company has completed the Awareness, Inventory, Assessment, Remediation, Testing and Implementation phases pursuant to plan.
-The Integration and External Testing phase commenced in the second quarter of 1998 and will continue through 1999.
+As of September 30, 1999, Integration Testing has been completed.
+External Testing is substantially complete, although the Company will continue to participate in global external testing through the remainder of 1999 as deemed necessary.

 The Company continues to survey and communicate with counterparties, intermediaries, and vendors with whom it has important financial and operational relationships to determine the extent to which they are vulnerable to Year 2000 issues.
-In addition, the major operational relationships with vendors of the Company have been identified, and the most critical of them have been or are scheduled to be tested.
-The Company is closely monitoring the status of non-compliant vendors.
+In addition, the major operational relationships with vendors of the Company have been identified, and the most critical of them have been tested.
+The Company is closely monitoring the status of noncompliant vendors.
 In some cases, the Company has implemented risk reduction steps or created specific contingency plans to mitigate the risk associated with the non-compliant vendor.

 The Company has participated in the planning and execution of the Year 2000 Industrywide Tests organized by the membership of the Securities Industry Association (the "SIA").
 Such testing involved the participation of hundreds of firms and a significant number of simulated transactions and conditions.
-Additionally, the Company has participated in a variety of external tests in the U.K., Japan, Hong Kong and selected European countries.
+Additionally, the Company has participated in a variety of external tests in the U.S., U.K., Japan, Hong Kong and selected European countries.
 The Company has achieved successful results in each of the tests in which it participated.
-The Company will continue to participate in industry-wide and vendor-specific tests throughout the remainder of 1999.